ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I know that patience and loyalty are good, and virtuous traits.
-But sometimes I just think you need to grow a pair.
+> Disposable cameras are fun, but it seems a little wasteful.
+You never get to see your pictures.
+If it's an important event that you want to remember, I recommend using a real camera.
 >
-> <p>- Angela Martin</p>
+> <p>- Erin Hannon</p>

 <br />